6 simple reasons to stick with healthy eating

-My patients often ask me for simple guidelines on how to eat for optimum health and well-being.
+Readers often ask us for simple guidelines on how to eat for optimum health and well-being.

 Key word: simple.

-So here are questions and answers—my best simple advice.
+So here are questions and answers—our best simple advice.

 Why is healthy eating a mind game?